xy-241/CS-Notes/content/OS/Main Components/Process Related/Interrupts (中断)/Interrupts (中断).md

 - However, there are exceptions

 ### Some [[Callback Function]] don't work
-- As long as the [[Interrupt Handler (Interrupt Service Routine, ISR)]] is running, other interrupts may not be handled
+- As long as the [[Interrupt Handler]] is running, other interrupts may not be handled
 - Generally not queued
 - [[Interrupt Priorities]] exist in some systems to handle [[Simultaneous Interrupts]]